 MOOCs (Massive Open Online Courses) were popularized in 2012 as universities began to offer open courses to students around the world.
 They offer the ultimate in convenience and require the least intensive commitment.
 Most MOOCs are free and allow students to learn entirely at their own pace.

 For students who need more structure and want guidance from a real developer as they learn, a new generation of mentored online schools are becoming popular.
 Schools like CareerFoundry offer the flexibility of accessing content from anywhere in the world with the support of mentors to keep you on track and motivated.
-CareerFoundry offers online courses in Web Development and UX &UI Design.
+CareerFoundry offers online courses in Web Development and UX and UI Design.
 Unlike other online schools, CareerFoundry emphasizes making their graduates job-ready, and even connects students with their recruitment partners!
-In addition, CareerFoundry is quite affordable, charging $400 per month (courses last three months).
+In addition, CareerFoundry is quite affordable, charging between $4,999 and $6,999 for a full career-change course.

 Once you’ve decided that you want to learn to code, then the real work begins- choosing how to learn!
 Identify your time commitment needs and price range, and use resources like Course Report to find schools that meet your specific needs.